-The real-time analysis of cognitive functioning, a field of expertise in which the team has gained worldwide recognition, is given priority.
-The analyses conducted are based in particular on devices developed by the research team, such as the “Eye and Pen” software, which helps investigate jointly the dynamics of writing and the writers’ eye movements.
-Or also methods are applied in an innovative way to written production, e. g., electroencephalographic analysis.
+The real-time analysis of cognitive functioning of writers is a field of expertise in which the Writing group has gained international recognition.
+The analyses conducted are based on research tools developed by the team and its partners (such as the Maison des Sciences Humaines et Sociales of Poitiers), and in particular the “Eye and Pen” software, which helps to jointly investigate the dynamic of writing (pauses, fluency, writing speed) and the writers’ eye movements.
+We also use standard methods of cognitive neuroscience that we apply to writing research in an innovative way, like the analysis of the electric activity of the writers’ brain.

 – How does one write texts and learn to write texts?

-– Which psychological mechanisms are used to find the spelling of words?
+– Which psychological mechanisms are used to spell words?

-– How do the various writing tools affect the writing process?
+– Do the various writing tools (e.g., keyboard vs. pen) affect the writing process?

 Director : Thierry Olive, CR CNRS, at the University of Poitiers.